 “Well, hello little fellow!
-Gail did anyone tell you about the Wilson’s Golden Mantle? – He’s here for a checkup and shot, completely tame, but when someone walked into the waiting room with a large dog, this little guy got frightened and ran to hide in a hole in the couch and wouldn’t come out.
-The family had to leave him but we knew he’ll likely come out today and here he is.
-His name is, French Fry.
-Is that a great name or what?
+Gail did anyone tell you about the Wilson’s golden mantle?
+He’s here for a checkup and shot, completely tame, but when someone walked into the waiting room with a large dog, this little guy got frightened and ran and found a hole beneath the waiting room couch and wouldn’t come out.
+They had to leave him, but we knew he’d likely come out today and here he is.
+His name is, ‘French Fry’ Is that a great name or what?

 “Okay, we’ve got a patient waiting.
-Lets put on a good surgery for our guest, Monsieur French Fry.”
+Let’s put on a good surgery for our guest, Monsieur French Fry.”

 – – = = ( o ) = = – –

 When the hunt was over, we packed up and left for home.
-We had been out to some ranch with my grandfather to build mid-size cages of wire mess and with these we visited all the local pet stores.
-If you’re following this, you already realize and are somewhat surprised that back in the 1960s, you could walk right into a pet store and sell wild animals.
+My grandfather took me to a ranch where I learned how to build smaller, wire mesh cages and with these we visited all the local pet stores.
+Even though I was there, I’m still surprised how back in the 1960s, you could walk right into a pet store and sell wild animals.

-We moved all three of them to a large cage in the side yard, with a cleaned out Clorox bottle with its side cut open for a door and various sticks and branches for them to climb and play on and lots of rags for them to make a nice bed out of.
+We moved all three of them to a large cage in the side yard, with a cleaned-out Clorox bottle with its side cut open for a door and various sticks and branches for them to climb and play on and lots of rags for them to make a nice bed out of

-French Fry used to do all kinds of fun things.
-My mom heard piano racket coming from the living room one day when one of us were supposed to be practicing.
-She came to investigate what we were really doing and she found us applauding the mantel who had just discovered piano keys and was running back and forth making, we thought, the most wonderful music possible.
+Then another day, Mom heard piano racket coming from the living room when one of us was supposed to be practicing.
+She came to investigate and found us applauding French Fry, who had just discovered piano keys and was running back and forth making, we thought, the most wonderful music possible.

-He pretty much liked to ride around with me on my shoulder or in a big pocket.
-His favorite place to sit while I watched TV was inside my sweat shirt half-way in my arm pit.
+He pretty much liked to ride around with me on my shoulder or in a big hoody pocket.
+His favorite place to sit while I watched TV was inside my sweatshirt half-way in my arm pit.
 Warm, safe and well-fed, he was one happy mantel.
 He never had to work for food or water, so his life was one of play or kicking back and enjoying whatever the giant food gods brought him.
 French Fry was a great pass-around pet.
 Everyone loved to hold and pet him.
 He loved all the attention.

 Until one day –

 It was a cooler and gray day when I got home from school and, as was my practice now, I stopped by the cage to collect French Fry for the afternoon, but where was he?
 He was always here waiting for me.
 Worried that he may have escaped, I checked the cage and there was no sign of a breakout.

 Finally I opened the large cage door and fished around.
 I found all three curled up and sleeping in the Clorox bottle.
 Say what?
 What’s with you guys.
-It’s only 3 o’clock.
+It’s only 4 o’clock.
 I carefully picked out my mantel and brought him into the house and held him and nudged him until he began to wake up.
 He finally did, but he remained sluggish.

 Oh.
 Oh no. . .
 We might need a bigger cage.

 The next day was the same thing, but I was still able to wake him.
 By the third day, he was almost fully non-responsive.
 He was breathing fine.
 He was just passed out.
 I was mystified and kinda scared.
 Mom and Dad weren’t home yet to ask and our WiFi was non-existent yet, so I tried to figure out what dad would do.
 Loud music or a cold shower made no sense to me, but a different type of stimulant might work.

-But of course, from your much more adult perspective, you already know what was happening.
+But of course, from your much more adult perspective, you already know what was happening – right?
 The poor guy was just trying to settle down for his winter hibernation snooze.

-My dad enjoyed a good laugh from my sending my pet off to sleep with a most unusual night cap for a small mammal.
+My dad enjoyed a good laugh from my sending my pet off to hibernate with the most unusual night cap ever for a small mammal.